jpmv27/OpenMQTTGateway/docs/use/displays.md

 ### Setting the log output

-The display of serial log messages to the display can be enabled via compiler directive `-DLOG_TO_OLED=true` or via MQTT commands.
+The display of serial log messages to the display can be enabled via compiler directive `-DOMG_LOG_TO_OLED=true` or via MQTT commands.

 For example if you want to set the serial log to OLED